Skip to ContentSkip to Navigation

 The program consists of the following courses:

-An obligatory introductory course, based on the solid and comprehensive work of the neuroscientist Merlin Donald.
+An obligatory introductory course, based on the solid and comprehensive work of the neuroscientist Merlin Donald and other cognitive archeologists.

 An obligatory introductory course about the biological basis of human cognition, and the evolution of the nervous system and the human brain.

-This is an introductory course that provides basic knowledge on narrative construction taking cognitive processes into account (such as perception, memory, and emotion).
-The course emphasizes the constructed nature of narratives and culture(s), their multifaceted appearances in different periods and places.
+This course provides knowledge on narrative construction taking cognitive processes into account focusing on memory.
+The course emphasizes the constructed nature of narratives and culture(s), their multifaceted appearances in different periods and loci.
 By focusing on ancient and present cultures this course reflects in which ways basic narratives of human reality are still relevant today.

 You can either follow a 15 ECTS package (block 1a), or the complete minor of 30 ECTS (blocks 1a/1b).
 The courses in the second block build on the first block.
 Students following the complete minor have precedence when enrolling.